navzar05/core-authz-server-eudi/README.md

         "ro.mta.baseauthzserver.repository"
 })
 ```
-Lastly, if you don't want to use the default HTML templates, you have to add the new ones in the `main/java/resources/templates` folder of your project.
+Now, the server is ready to go.
+If you don't want to use the default HTML templates, you have to add the new ones in the `main/java/resources/templates` folder of your project.
 The templates offered by default are:

 - `login.html`
 - `consent.html`